UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 ## Background and Introduction

 Super-resolution is a natural problem for image-to-image methods in computer vision, referring to the process of using a degraded, downsampled image to recover the original image before degradation and downsampling.
-Of course, this is an ill-posed problem; two different high-resolution images can downsample into the same low-resolution image (that is, downsampling is not injective), so truly inverting the downsampling process is impossible.
+Of course, this is an ill-posed problem; two different high-resolution images can downsample and degrade into the same low-resolution image (that is, the process is not injective), so truly inverting the process is impossible.
 For this reason, we settle for the task of estimating a function that approximates an inverse, producing a high-resolution image based solely on some mathematical assumptions and the information of the low-resolution image.
 This includes simple, classical methods, such as nearest-neighbor or bicubic upsampling, as well as, in recent years, statistical methods making use of deep learning for computer vision.

 We will be surveying three of these recent methods, highlighting the very different ways that one can go about achieving the same end goal in super-resolution: